Scientists Making Advances in Cancer Prevention, Detection and Treatment to Receive International Awards

 “This is an exciting time in cancer research, and the AACR award winners are among the leaders in this new era of discovery, therapeutics, and treatment,” she added.

 Each award has its own selection committee composed of members of the AACR.
 Peers and colleagues nominate the award candidates.

-Outstanding Achievement in Cancer Research as an accomplished young investigator in the field who is no more than 40 years old at the time the award is conferred.
-Hannon will be honored for his work uncovering the biochemical mechanism of RNA interference of gene expression (RNAi) and his contributions to the discovery and development of short hairpin RNAs as tools for genetic manipulation of mammalian cells.
-Hannon’s lecture, “RNAi: Application and mechanism,” will be given at 1:00 p.m. on Tuesday, April 19, in Hall A of the Anaheim Convention Center.
+Ivan Dikic, M.D., Ph.D., a professor in the Institute for Biochemistry II, Goethe University Medical School in Frankfurt, Germany, is the recipient of the 26th AACR Award for Outstanding Achievement in Cancer Research as an accomplished young investigator in the field who is no more than 40 years old at the time the award is conferred.
+Dr. Dikic will be honored for his groundbreaking contributions to the field of receptor tyrosine kinase (RTK) signaling and regulation during his short and yet remarkably productive career as an independent investigator.
+Dr. Dikic’s lecture, “Ubiquitination in Cellular Signaling and Cancer Pathogenesis,” will be given at 1:00 p.m. on Tuesday, April 4, in Hall D of the Washington Convention Center.